Reach out! We’re available by email or phone and can answer all of your questions.

 - Standard Curve

-Progesterone, also known as P4 (Pregn-4-ene-3,20-dione), is a C21 steroid hormone involved in the female menstrual cycle, gestation and embryogenesis of humans and other species.
-Progesterone belongs to a class of hormones called progestogens and is the major naturally occurring progestogen.
+Progesterone, also known as P4 (Pregn-4-ene-3,20-dione), is a C21 steroid hormone involved in the female menstrual cycle, gestation, and embryogenesis of humans and other species.
+It belongs to a class of hormones called progestogens and is the major naturally occurring progestogen.

-Progesterone is an essential regulator of human female reproductive function in the uterus, ovary, mammary gland and brain.
-It also plays important roles in non-reproductive tissues such as the cardiovascular, skeletal, and central nervous systems.
-Progesterone action is conveyed by two isoforms of the nuclear progesterone receptor (PR), PR-A and PR-B. PR-A and -B are expressed in a variety of normal and cancerous breast tissue cells from humans, rats and mice.
-Progesterone also has neurotrophic roles in the peripheral nervous system.
+Progesterone is an essential regulator of human female reproductive function in the uterus, ovary, mammary gland, and brain.
+It also plays vital roles in non-reproductive tissues such as the cardiovascular, skeletal, and central nervous systems.
+Two isoforms of the nuclear progesterone receptor (PR), PR-A and PR-B, dictate progesterone action.
+Various healthy and cancerous breast tissue cells from humans, rats, and mice express PR-A and PR-B. Progesterone also has neurotrophic roles in the peripheral nervous system.
 It activates the growth and maturation of axons and stimulates the repair and replacement of myelin sheaths in regenerating nerve fibers.